Hisayasu Nagata

 Hisayasu Nagata (永田 寿康, Nagata Hisayasu) was a Japanese politician born in Nagoya City in Aichi Prefecture.
-He is well known for falsely accusing the former Livedoor CEO Takafumi Horie of bribing the Liberal Democratic Party.
+He was well known for falsely accusing the former Livedoor CEO Takafumi Horie of bribing the Liberal Democratic Party.

-Personal life
+Early life and career

 Nagata secured a B.S. from University of Tokyo in 1993 and then entered the Ministry of Finance.
 In 1995, he obtained an MBA from University of California, Los Angeles (UCLA).